rewbs/sd-parseq/README.md

 For now Parseq is fully front-end and stores all state in browser local storage (there is no backend).

 ## What's new?

+* 🎉 You no longer need to use a branch of the A1111 Deforum extension.
+Parseq integration is now avialable in the official release. 🎉*

 ### Version 0.1.0